 During these days, the air turns crisp, the Adriatic glistens under softer sunlight, and the streets become quieter.
 Hence, it becomes a perfect spot for travelers seeking a more intimate experience.

 For a fact, October sits at that sweet spot between summer’s rush and winter’s chill.
-It’s the month when you can explore freely and experience the country as locals do.
+It’s the month when you can explore the scenic Split Rock Saddle in Croatia freely and experience the country as locals do.

 That said, here’s why October stands out as the best time to visit Croatia.
 There you go!